Caerau Isaf is one of Pembrokeshire's best kept secrets hidden down a narrow vehicular track overlooking the Irish sea and the dramatic coastline.

 A pedestrian track from the drive takes you down to the picturesque Aberfelin Bay, approximately 7 minutes walk, this picturesque sand and shingle beach is surrounded by rugged cliffs while above is the village of Trefin where there is a popular village pub and cafe.

 Caerau Isaf is a characterful home of great charm, with many items of local and family history.
-Relax on the window seat in the kitchen/dining room round the stove while you admire the stunning view or curl up by the roaring fire on chillier evenings and read in the quaint sitting room with beamed ceiling and rugs on the wooden floor.
+Relax on the window seat in the kitchen/dining room while you admire the stunning view or curl up by the roaring fire on chillier evenings and read in the quaint sitting room with beamed ceiling and rugs on the wooden floor.

 Some of the bedrooms also offer distant sea views so you can appreciate how close you are to the glorious coastline, enjoy leisurely alfresco meals in the lawned garden looking out to sea.

 Please ensure your read our access statement for this cottage in the tab above for more information, however if you are still unsure whether the property will be suitable for your needs, don't hesitate to call us on 01437 765 765 to discuss your specific requirements.

 Ground Floor: Sitting room, kitchen, twin room, single room, single room/whb, bathroom/overhead shower/whb/wc.